 In 2019, ISEAL carried out a review of the Credibility Principles in order to determine if they require revision.
 The findings of the review informed the decision to proceed to revision of the principles.
 This documents outlines the revised terms of reference for the Credibility Principles and the timeline for the revision in 2020.

 This resource reviews the benefits and challenges of metrics alignment and data sharing for organisations, and provides a roadmap and considerations to help think through undertaking them.
-The guidance builds on learning's from a number of ISEAL, and ISEAL member projects that either focused on metrics alignment and or data sharing as an ultimate goal, or where metrics alignment and or data sharing were key activities within the project.
+The guidance builds on learnings from projects by ISEAL and its members, where metrics alignment and data sharing were key.

 ISEAL’s 2019 Annual Report reflects on the year’s most significant developments and achievements to support credible practices.
 Download a pdf of the report.